Armenian illuminated manuscripts: Decline

-In the 17th century, the art of miniature was mainly expressed in the Armenian minorities of Crimea, Poland, Italy and Jerusalem, where it experienced at first tendency towards uniformity.
+In the 17th century, the art of miniature was mainly expressed in the Armenian minorities of Crimea, Poland, Italy and Jerusalem, where it experienced the first tendency towards uniformity.
 The Cilician tradition continued in Constantinople, while moving closer to the Crimean models (especially with the color palette) and while innovating new iconographic themes from the Old Testament, as well as new pictorial techniques in perspectives due to the contact with western European books.
 The school of New Julfa witnessed the coexistence of Armenian, Persian, European and even Far Eastern styles.
-However, a wave of standardization in Constantinople soon gained lead, as well as a Westernization inspired by European engravings, to finally produce the last Armenian illuminated manuscripts in the 18th century, such as a Book of Prayers by Gregory of Narek made in 1762 in Constantinople.
+However, a wave of standardization in Constantinople soon gained the lead, as well as a Westernization inspired by European engravings, to finally produce the last Armenian illuminated manuscripts in the 18th century, such as a Book of Prayers by Gregory of Narek made in 1762 in Constantinople.

 Replaced by the printing press, manuscripts were no longer produced out of necessity but out of pure piety and for their aesthetic quality.
 The Armenian tradition of miniature painting completely disappeared at the beginning of the 19th century, "but the history of art does not forget any of its pages of glory, and the miniature which reflects with joy the loftiness of the aesthetic ideal of the Middle Ages, continues to be part of the treasures of world culture".